 Place your subject matter at any (one or more) of the intersecting points or along a horizontal grid line.
 Following this rule will create good composition.
 The subject matter will then draw viewers naturally into the video or photo.
 It will also help in balancing the overall content and make a more pleasing shot.

-At Flying Compass, we offer post production video services to the travel, tourism and hospitality industry.
+At Flying Compass, we offer coaching services to nonprofit organizations, quasi-government agencies and businesses.
 Allow us to re-frame your video message to reach your specific audience with just the right elements including a strong call to action.
-To learn more, click here.
+Contact Flying Compass today.